 - Testing pressure to detect hairline leaks in your plumbing system.

 - Assessment of your home’s water pressure and adjusting the pressure to your liking.

 There are certain aspects of your home’s plumbing system that you can work on yourself.
-We at Family Plumbing and Heating believe that performing certain DIY plumbing repairs may lead to a healthy household.
+We at Family Plumbing and Heating believe that performing certain plumbing repairs may lead to a healthy household.
 However, some plumbing issues may be too dangerous or complicated for a DIY approach.
-Plumbing issues such as the installation of new pipes or plumbing fixtures, problems with water heater, leaks in the septic or wastewater system, sewer line leaks, and new construction that requires a permit, need to be handled by a professional plumber.
+Plumbing issues such as the installation of new pipes or plumbing fixtures, problems with the water heater, leaks in the septic or wastewater system, sewer line leaks, and new construction that requires a permit, need to be handled by a professional plumber.